vprakash6310/sql-data-warehouse-project/README.md

 ## 🤝 About me
-- I am a Vivaswan and learning the Data engineering concepts to for better understanding and building projects.
+- I am  Vivaswan Prakash learning the Data engineering concepts for better understanding and building projects.